RP3Agency/wordpress-boilerplate/README.md

 6. `vagrant up`
 7. `vagrant ssh`
 8. All automation tasks -- composer, gulp, etc. -- should be run from within the vagrant virtual machine.

+After all of this is done and your project is up and running, remove the .git/ directory and create a new repository for the project on Beanstalk.